rumlingd/mobius_on-premise_doc/source/error_codes.rst

    * - training_error
      - | Multiple possible causes.
 Fallback error to prevent exceptions
      - | Please send us the traceback and exception fields of the response.
+   * - duplicate_image_id
+     - | Provided image ID is already in use.
+Can happen if the same image
+       | is passed to the add function multiple times.
+     - | Please check the image IDs for uniqueness and remove duplicates.